-Whiteliness is "related to individual or personal racism" (Frye, 2001, p.
-88), but it is not solely racism when racism is conceived of as hatred towards people of color.
-"One can be whitely," Frye (2001) explained, "even if one's beliefs and feelings are relatively well-informed, humane, and good-willed" (p.
+"One can be whitely," Frye has explained, "even if one's beliefs and feelings are relatively well-informed, humane, and good willed" (2001, p.
 88).
 Whitely people-and often teachers, we argue-"generally consider themselves to be benevolent and good-willed, fair, honest and ethical" (Frye, 2001, p.
 89).
 Whitely teachers do not see themselves as perpetuators of institutionalized racism in the classroom, though they are discursively connected to institutional racism at a deeper level.
-We did not imagine ourselves as perpetuators of responsibility and of punishment," a "preacher" who "point[s] out wrongs and tell[s] others what to do," a "martyr-to take all responsibility and all glory" and finally a "peacemaker," one who "could see all sides and see how it all ought to be" (Frye, 2001, p.
-88-89).
+We did not imagine ourselves as perpetuators of institutionalized racism.
+Rather, whitely people are taught to consider their roles as a "judge-a judge of responsibility and of punishment," a "preacher" who "point[s] out wrongs and tell[s] others what to do," a "martyr-to take all responsibility and all glory" and finally a "peacemaker," one who "could see all sides and see how it all ought to be" (Frye, 2001, pp. 88-89).
 These roles offer a façade for our behaviors, allowing us to see our behaviors as not racist, but in students' "best interests."
 The best interests, however, are whitely interests.